awslabs/privacy-preserving-xgboost-inference/README.md

 ## Description
 This repo is a prototype implementation of privacy-preserving xgBoost (https://xgboost.readthedocs.io/en/latest/).
 We adopt several property-preserving encryption schemes to encrypt the xgBoost model so that the privacy-preserving model can predict an encrypted data.
+An extended abstract of this work appears in Privacy-preserving Machine Learning Workshop at NeurIPS 2020.

 ## Development